google/fscrypt/README.md

 `pam_fscrypt.so` into `/usr/local/lib/security`, and `pam_fscrypt/config` into
 `/usr/local/share/pam-configs`.

-For Ubuntu, use `sudo make install PREFIX=/usr` to install into `/usr` instead of the default of `/usr/local`.
-Ordinarily you shouldn't manually install software into `/usr`, since `/usr` is reserved for Ubuntu's own packages.
+On Debian (and Debian derivatives such as Ubuntu), use `sudo make install PREFIX=/usr` to install into `/usr` instead of the default of `/usr/local`.
+Ordinarily you shouldn't manually install software into `/usr`, since `/usr` is reserved for Debian's own packages.
+However, Debian's PAM configuration framework only recognizes configuration files in `/usr`, not in `/usr/local`.
-However, Ubuntu only recognizes PAM configuration files in `/usr`, not in `/usr/local`.
-This means that the PAM module will only work if you install into `/usr`.
-Note: if you later decide to switch to using the Ubuntu package for `fscrypt`, you'll have to first manually run `sudo make uninstall PREFIX=/usr`.
+Therefore, the PAM module will only work if you install into `/usr`.
+Note: if you later decide to switch to using the Debian package `libpam-fscrypt`, you'll have to first manually run `sudo make uninstall PREFIX=/usr`.

 It is also possible to use `make install-bin` to only install the `fscrypt` binary, or `make install-pam` to only install the PAM files.